 The Vietnamese have been growing peanuts and using peanuts in their foods for hundreds of years.
 The Vietnamese know how to mix peanuts in their dishes; this Vietnamese peanut dipping sauce is an excellent example.

-Many foods that are so essential to the Vietnamese diet are not native to Vietnam.
+Many foods essential to the Vietnamese diet are not native to Vietnam.
 The Spanish explorers, through their trade with the Vietnamese, were thought to bring peanuts to Vietnam.
 Even if peanuts are not a food that is native to Vietnam, they have become an essential part of Vietnamese cooking.

 Peanuts originate from South America.
 They are now grown in tropical and subtropical regions around the world.
 The peanut came to the United States in the 1700s on sailing ships carrying slaves to America.